Connect with us

 Made of poured concrete and rebar, footings are the point of contact between the foundation and the soil.
 They offer ground support to keep a house from sinking.

-For buildings will full basement, the hole is made at this point.
+For buildings will a full basement, the hole is made at this point.
 The footings and the foundation walls are formed and cured as well.

 In cases where the foundation is slab-on-grade, the footings are excavated, formed, and poured; and the space between them is levelled and connected with utility runs such as electrical chases and plumbing drains; then the slab is poured.